increase conversions on your website

 Send Abandoned Cart Emails

 Many users add products to their cart but leave before checking out.
-Without a follow-up, those potential sales are lost.
+Without a follow-up, those potential sales are simply gone.

 90